 To Find Diamonds in the Rough, Look at Abilities, Not Resumes

-In 2009, programmer Brian Acton applied for positions at Facebook and Twitter and was passed over.
+In 2009, programmer Brian Acton applied for positions at Facebook and Twitter and was passed over others in the employment market.
 Five years later, he sold his startup, WhatsApp, for $19 billion.

 What happened in between those two events?
 Two critical moments occurred.
 First, Acton got an iPhone and had an idea for an app that represented a new market with unlimited potential.
 Second, he decided to put his time and energy into a startup.

 Looking back now, it seems absurd that any major tech company would pass over a clear innovator like Acton.
 But that’s exactly what happened – and it’s a perfect example of why our current talent assessment and hiring processes are antiquated.

 The traditional hiring process is built on a model that has lasted for decades: take in resumes, read them over, interview people, and make a decision based almost purely on flawed, subjective judgments.
 How deep is the resume?
 Did the person go to a good school?
 Are the resume’s supplementary materials relevant or not?
 It’s easy to make a case for or against someone across the board based on this kind of information, but these factors are pretty unreliable predictors of future job performance.